-Examples of cover crops from left to right: Kale, Purple top turnips, and winter radishes.
-Photo credit: Mary Juhl, BWSR
+Examples of cover crops from left: kale, purple top turnips, and winter radishes.
+Photo credits: Mary Juhl, BWSR

 Cover crops are known to increase soil health.
 By keeping a living plant aboveground and roots belowground for much of the year, they can greatly reduce erosion and runoff while increasing infiltration.
 This plant material increases soil organic matter, which can improve soil health and increase water retention.
-Farmers who use cover crops can often observe that runoff from their fields during high-intensity rainfalls is noticeably less than that from bare soil.
+Farmers who use cover crops can often observe that runoff from their fields during highintensity rainfalls is noticeably less than that from bare soil.